VoidMalware/IPing/README.md

 ## Need Help?

-- If you find a bug or have a feature request, open an issue on GitHub.
+- If you find a bug or have a feature request, open an issue on GitHub or join our discord server, link will be below.
 - Contributions and pull requests are welcome.

 ---
+# Notes

 For the best experience, install tqdm for a progress bar: